-Chrysta Bell talks singing, spirituality and Twin Peaks
+Chrysta Bell on singing, spirituality and Twin Peaks secrecy

 What does We Dissolve as a title mean to you?

-Chrysta Bell: I’m really into cycles of life, and the perfection of nature, transformation and transcendence, the connection to all that is.
+Chrysta Bell: I’m really into cycles of life, the perfection of nature, transformation and transcendence, the connection to all that is.
 We Dissolve covers a lot of that territory.
 One of the first things that comes up is ‘dissolving’ into a lover and becoming a collective entity through the portal of love and passion.
 So that’s a sweet one.
 Then there’s ‘dissolving’ into humanity and realising that all these little separate, isolated things and thoughts we have are all an illusion.
 It’s about allowing yourself to dissolve and surrender into all that is.

 Then there’s a more insular ‘dissolving’ into earth.
 My other business that I own, that my father left me, is a natural burial cemetery.
 I’m a proponent of the positive death movement and returning bodies to the ground without embalming or any types of real manipulation to the body, taking care of our dead in home funerals.
 It’s about physically and physiologically returning to the earth and dissolving into that from which we came: the ground.
 Dust to dust.
 And then there’s becoming stardust, ultimately, dissolving back into our universal genesis and returning to all that is.
 That’s kind of my jam.
 I explore all that in the record in a number of different ways.